tlricherson/dataacademy/5-Storytelling with Data.md

 [The radical potential of the Digital Humanities: The most challenging computing problem is the interrogation of power](http://blogs.lse.ac.uk/impactofsocialsciences/2015/08/12/the-radical-unrealized-potential-of-digital-humanities/) by [Miriam Posner](https://twitter.com/miriamkp)

 [Visualization as argument](http://lklein.com/2014/12/visualization-as-argument/) by [Lauren Klein](https://twitter.com/laurenfklein).
 See also the summary of a presentation by her on [feminist data visualization](http://www.northeastern.edu/nulab/lauren-klein-feminist-data-visualization/) or view [all of her projects](http://dhlab.lmc.gatech.edu/projects/).

+## Bunny trails ##
+A pop-up shop in London will trade you your data for something you want to buy.
+Take a look [inside the store that only accepts personal data as currency](https://www.engadget.com/2017/09/07/data-dollar-store-london-ben-eine/).